Looking for the best Greek islands for couples? Check out these ridiculously romantic options for a perfect honeymoon in Greece.

 What to do in Crete

-The island hosts some of the most spectacular beaches in the world, and they are all worth seeing.
+It’s not a secret that the beaches in Crete are among the most spectacular beaches in the world, and they are all worth seeing.
 The best-known one is probably Elafonisi, famous for its pink sand and pristine turquoise waters.

 Other great beaches in Crete include the Matala, with a distinct hippie vibe, and the tropical landscape of Balos lagoon.